miguellopezbecona/Migration-Profiler/README.md

 * `strategies/strategy.h`: defines which operations should define a scratch strategy.
 * `strategies/random.*`: there is a simple strategy implemented which is a simple random approach.
 * `strategies/genetic.*` and `strategies/genetic/*`: I am working in a strategy based on a genetic algorithm, but in a simplified way.
+* `strategies/first_touch.*`: simple strategy for memory pages which migrates the ones accessed by CPUs from different nodes.

 The following is the brief explanation of some of the other files:
 * `perfmon/*`: most of its content comes from `libpfm` library, so in general it should not be modified. `perf_util.c` may be interesting because it defines how to get the counter data into the structure defined in `sample_data`.